rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

 Age, Odometer, Manufacturer, Transmissin, Condition, Cylinders, Fuel, Color, Type, and Drive.

-##  Second : How factor affecting used car price
+##  Second : How factor affecting the price of a used car
  1- Age: as age goes up, the price of used car goes down. age is an important factor as correlation between price and age is -30%

  2- Odometer:as Odometer goes up, the price of used car goes down too.
 Odometer is also an important factor and its correlation with price is also  aorund -30%